 Institutional culture can benefit.
 Loyalty and pride in the institution are valuable assets.
 Leadership in ‘doing good’ is a strong motivator and has been a cornerstone of CSR for decades.
 There are opportunities for recognition and appreciation of both individual and team efforts.
 Both individuals and groups can suggest which projects to participate in from the large and growing menu available.
-Citizen science projects offer opportunities for people to think outside the box, to step out of their comfort zone, to consider more diverse possibilities, and to take the long view.
+Citizen science projects offer opportunities for people to think outside the box, to step out of their comfort zone, to consider more diverse possibilities, to form new partnerships, and to take the long view.
 A culture with all specialists and no generalists needs fresh air to breathe.
 The study of nature can offer a welcome break from politics and policy considerations, immediately and easily putting everyone on the same level: an observer.

 Institutional innovation can benefit.
 Although tempting (when myopically studying spreadsheets) to farm everything out to consultants and sub-contractors, in-house innovation can be extremely valuable.
 Skunkworks (small teams for experimental projects) and Bimodal IT (production and exploration as separate yet symbiotic streams) can provide huge benefits, and citizen science is a natural skunkworks project.
 Notions of siloed knowledge and operation can be skeptically reviewed and perhaps even stress-tested without having to disrupt the larger organization.
 ‘What if’ models can move from pure theory to at least partial practicality.
 Distributed infrastructure is one example, and computational citizen science is all about distributed processing.
-Owning innovation, moving it vertically through an organization, and finally delivering it to the world can generate and cultivate innovation itself as an asset.
+Owning innovation, moving it vertically through an organization at the appropriate pace, and finally delivering it to the world can generate and cultivate innovation itself as an asset.
 Like the old proverb says: “Give someone a fish and they’ll eat for a day.
 Teach someone to fish and they’ll eat for a lifetime.”

 Internal HR can benefit.
 Management and leadership talent can be identified and incubated in a non-threatening, non-competitive domain.
 Understanding the internal talent ecosystem is essential for the health and future scalability of any organization.